Hannalysis/100DaysOfCode/README.md

 --- Day 57 ---
 2024-12-15

-Today I wanted a break from Javascript, so did a little session on Python.
+Today I wanted a break from Javascript, so I did a little session on Python.

 I continued with learning about the Flask module, and started understanding how to populate a basic local server with
 HTML elements, on multiple pages via the @app.route method.